 8. Fish may only be caught by Rod and Reel method only.

 9. At least 1 participating angler from each team MUST be present at registration.
 Registration will take place on Thursday afternoon between 5:00PM and 6:00PM.
 Before the Captain's meeting.
 Registration Location: The Pavilion at Ingalls Harbor

 10. Prefishing is allowed until 6pm on the day prior to the event.

 11. Tournament Hours: 7:30AM - 3:30PM.
 Lines in the water prior to 7:30AM or after 3:30PM will be cause for immediate disqualification.

 12. Teams may launch at 6am tournament morning.
 Teams will be allowed to trailer.
 All boats must Only launch from a ramp available to the public on Wheeler Lake.
-Anglers are Only allowed to lock through to Wilson Lake.
-All boats must be recovered at the same ramp that it was put in at the morning of the event.
+Anglers are allowed to lock through to Wilson Lake or Guntersville Lake.
+All boats must be recovered at the same ramp that it was put in on the morning of the event.
 Once launched, teams may get underway in a safe and orderly manner.
 There will be no exceptions to this rule.

 13. Lines out at 3:30PM.
 All teams must be back and checked in at the weigh in location no later than 5:00PM.
 Weigh-in will begin and take place at Ingalls Harbor at or before 4:30PM.
 Any/All late teams will be disqualified.

 14. A maximum of 3 fish per boat will be allowed at the weigh-in.
 2 over 34" and 1 under 34" will be allowed.